vlainvaldez/Trax/README.md

 ### How To Install

-1. Cocoapods needs to be install first on your machine
+1. Cocoapods needs to be installed first on your machine

 2. Clone the project